-Students with a score of 4 or 5 on the Advanced Placement examination are exempt from the Western survey course (100-level) requirement, but still need to take six courses.
+Students with a score of 4 or 5 on the AP examination are exempt from the Western survey course (100-level) requirement, but still need to take six courses.

 Courses that count toward the major and minor must earn grades of C- or better in these courses.
 No more than two courses may be counted from Study Abroad courses and are subject to approval by the student’s minor adviser.